COLLAS CRILL TERMS AND CONDITIONS OF BUSINESS - UK REAL ESTATE LEGAL SERVICES

 a letter of engagement addressed to you, or any email or emails or documents detailing the scope of work and/or the proposed fees for work we propose to undertake for you and any relevant responses or documents which relate to it or them (Initial Engagement Documents) and any amendments, variations or restatements of the Initial Engagement Documents

-the schedule of fee earners’ rates per hour and administrative charges (if any), a copy of which is available on request
+the schedule of fee earners’ rates per hour and administrative charges (if any), a copy of which is available on request and on our website.

 the jurisdiction specified as the relevant jurisdiction in any Engagement Document or, in default of any such specified jurisdiction: (i) the jurisdiction of registration of the Service Provider identified as your counterparty under these terms pursuant to clause 3.3; or (ii) in the case of a client of Collas Crill Singapore: the Collas Crill Jurisdiction in respect of the laws of which the Services are provided.